Amreal-Lamanera/Amreal-Lamanera/README.md

 [![JUMBO](./duck-3.JPEG)](https://www.francescopieraccini.it/my_site)

 <h1>
-  I am Francesco, Full Stack Web Developer.
+  I am Francesco, Full Stack Web Developer based in Viareggio, Italy.
   <a title="Visita francescopieraccini.it" href="https://www.francescopieraccini.it/" aria-label="Home Page di francescopieraccini.it">
     <img src="https://www.francescopieraccini.it/my_site/src/img/loghi/light-blue.svg" alt="Logo" width="48" style="vertical-align: bottom; display: inline-block;" />
   </a>
 </h1>

 <p>
-  I’m Francesco, a Full Stack Web Developer based in Viareggio, Italy.

   I embarked on my career by studying computer engineering in Pisa, where I gained proficiency in languages like C, C++, Java, MySQL, PHP, HTML, CSS, and JavaScript.

   After a hiatus to work in my family’s yacht painting business, I reignited my passion for web development in May 2022.
 I completed the Full Stack Web Developer course at Boolean online academy with excellent results and became a Full Stack Web Developer in December 2022.

-  Currently, I work at Vola S.p.A., where I use PHP (7.4, 8.0, and 8.2), MySQL, Laravel (6, 7, and 9), Blade, Bootstrap, jQuery, and JavaScript to develop and maintain large web applications for clients.
+  Currently, I work at Cerbeyra S.p.A. - Cerbeyra is the rebranding of the company Vola SpA.
+We are a team of Cyber Security and Threat Intelligence experts dedicated to brand protection.
+My role is to develop web pages that allow clients and operators to access the services offered by the company.

   I’m enthusiastic about writing clean, reusable code and am well-versed in object-oriented programming.
 I believe in the importance of clear method names and thorough function documentation.
 </p>